-The crime statistics were compiled by CRPS in cooperation with campus officials having responsibility for oversight of student activities and relevant local agencies.
+The crime statistics were compiled by CRPD in cooperation with campus officials having responsibility for oversight of student activities and relevant local agencies.
 College of the Redwoods officials participated in sanctioned training sessions in the spring and summer of 2015 on Clery Act compliance.
-Crime definitions are from the Uniform Crime Reporting (UCR) Handbook, and sex offense definitions are from the National Incident-Based Reporting System at http://www.redwoods.edu/safety/Clery.
-The College authorities submit the annual crime statistics published in this report to the United States Department of Education (DOE).
-The statistical information gathered by the United States Department of Education is available to the public through the DOE website https://surveys.ope.ed.gov/security.)

-(NIBRS) edition of the Uniform Crime Reporting Program.
+Crime definitions are from the Uniform Crime Reporting (UCR) Handbook, and sex offense definitions are from the National Incident-Based Reporting System (NIBRS) edition of the Uniform Crime Reporting Program.
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.
 A written request for statistical information is made on an annual basis to all District Deans, Directors, and known Campus Security Authorities.